 The model was calibrated for the period from 2008 to 2020 and validated for the period from 1995 to 2007.
-The calibrated parameter values from the Middle St. Johns River Basin (MSJRB) HSPF model were used as a starting point for our calibration of the Lake Prevatt model, which was carried out for both the North and South Lobes of Lake Prevatt.
+The calibrated parameter values from the Middle St. Johns River Basin (MSJRB) HSPF model were used as a starting point for our calibration of the Prevatt model, which was carried out for both the North and South Lobes of Lake Prevatt.
 The validation process was carried out for the North Lobe only, since the record for the South Lobe was so short.
 The principal focus was on matching the simulated and observed stages, and on producing a reasonable simulated water balance.

 The model calibration process focused on optimizing the model parameters including LZSN, INFILT, DEEPFR, AGWETP, UZSN, LZETP, and leakance (L) value.
 The final calibrated values for these parameters are shown in Table 4.
-Except for the DEEPFR and leakance, these are watershed parameters that may vary by land cover but are the same in the two subwatersheds.
-DEEPFR differs between the two subwatersheds, but are the same for all land covers in each one.
-The calibrated leakance differs for the two lobes of the lake.